rbyt2/owisbot/README.md

 `owisbot-discordjs` is a multipurpose Discord bot project built using `discord.js`.

-this project is focused on creating useful, clean, and community-oriented systems for the OWIS server — from moderation tools to utility features and server automation.
+this project is focused on creating useful, clean, and community-oriented systems for the OWIS server, from moderation tools to utility features and server automation.

 ---